What Type of Termite Treatment Is Best

-Termites have the ability to detect chemicals in the ground before hey repellent product should never be used if termites are active in a house as the termites can detect the product in the soil and will try and avoid it this can cause termite entrapment in the house or for them to find a way around the product and possibly become undetectable, Bugs Or Us Pest Control will generally only use these types of products on a house that does not have termites.
+Termites have the ability to detect chemicals in the ground before they pass through it.
+Therefore a repellent product should never be used if termites are active in a house as the termites can detect the product in the soil and will try and avoid it.
+This can cause termite entrapment in the house or for them to find a way around the product and possibly become undetectable.
+Bugs Or Us Pest Control will generally only use these types of products on a house that does not have termites.

-Because Bugs Or Us Pest Control is not owned by a large company we are able to give you the options on all products we think will provide you with an effective treatment and let you decide which product you think suits you within reason.
+Because Bugs Or Us Pest Control is not owned by a large company we are able to give you the options on all products we think will provide you with an effective treatment.
+Then let you decide which product you think suits you within reason.
 All products have their advantages and disadvantages some treatments require ongoing additional work where others don’t some chemicals have a life expectancy of 5 years and others 10 these factors are what will determine the price of a termite treatment along with the size and style of a house.
 Please note at Bugs Or Us Pest Control we do not use any generic products as we do not find them as effective.

-Why use Bugs Or Us Pest Control?
+Why Use Bugs Or Us Pest Control?

 What information may you find in a termite inspection report?

-Like all inspectors we attempt to gain access to all accessible areas of the house ( the subfloor, interior, roof void and grounds where applicable ) and use our extensive training to detect any evidence of past or current activity of termites.
+Like all inspections we attempt to gain access to all accessible areas of the house ( the subfloor, interior, roof void and grounds where applicable ) and use our extensive training to detect any evidence of past or current activity of termites.
 We use a vast array of tools to try and identify any termite problems that need to be reported on.

 Are there different levels of termite inspections?

 Yes.
-Not all businesses or termite inspectors have the same amount of equipment available to each of us so depending on the businesses investment on termite inspection equipment will usually depend on the level of service that you are offered and their ability to try and detect termites.
-At bugs or us Pest Control we will usually offer 2 levels of inspections and recommend the inspection that best suits your property
+Not all businesses or termite inspectors have the same amount of equipment available to each of us.
+So depending on the businesses investment on termite inspection equipment will usually depend on the level of service that you are offered and their ability to try and detect termites.
+At Bugs Or Us Pest Control we will usually offer 2 levels of inspections and recommend the inspection that best suits your property

-- Standard Termite Inspection- this termite inspection is basically a standard termite inspection is recommended by the Australian standards and what most pest control firms will offer you.
+This termite inspection is basically a standard termite inspection is recommended by the Australian standards and what most pest control firms will offer you.
 During this inspection we will carry out a standard visual inspection of your property we will also use as a bonus at no extra charge our Testo 882 thermal camera.
 We will generally recommend this inspection on properties that have excellent access by this we mean good access to all areas underneath a subfloor if your house has a suspended floor or if your house is on a concrete slab you have a 75 mm concrete slab edge exposure.

 Why should I spend the extra money to have a high-end termite inspection?